Make an Outdoor Space Better for All

 read-aloud copy of One Plastic Bag: Isatou Ceeesay and the Recycling Women of The Gambia by Miranda Paul

-Read aloud One Plastic Bag by Miranda Paul (or play the YouTube version).
+Read aloud One Plastic Bag by Miranda Paul.
 Discuss the steps Isatou Ceesay took from her broken basket to selling purses.
 Note the problems she observed along the way and how she attempted to solve them.

 Discuss the roles of different people in the community.
 From whom did she seek help, advice, approval, and solutions?

-Tell the students that like Isatou Ceesay, they are going to walk in the neighborhood or local community and observe what they can along the way, looking for beauty and problems.
-Brainstorm a list of what we might see.
-The list may include names of plants, areas of the school grounds and neighborhood, other people, colors, animals, pollution, cared-for and uncared-for spaces, trails, roads, gardens, etc. Tell them when they get back, they will discuss what they observed and what they can make better.
+Like Isatou Ceesay, they are going to walk in the neighborhood or local community and observe what they can along the way, looking for beauty and problems.
+Before going, brainstorm a list of what we might see.
+The list may include names of plants, parks and neighborhoods, other people, colors, animals, pollution, cared-for and uncared-for spaces, trails, roads, gardens, etc.

 Walk outside with the learners and listen to their observations and encourage them to listen to one another and remember what they see.
 They might see plastic bags, as Isatou Ceesay did, or they might see another issue.

-If you are separated, students may walk with their families and record their observations in Google docs or a video conference.
+Learners may walk from virtual locations and record their observations in Google docs or a video conference.

 Look at their top idea, maybe it is to plant flowers in a messy area of the school grounds, for example.
 Discuss WHO else they should talk to about taking action.
 Tell them that when we volunteer or take action for the common good, we have to be aware that there are different points of view and other people who can help.